EIN 20-0267588

 Program areas at AUC

-The AUC Robert W. Woodruff Library serves as the center of the academic village for Clark Atlanta University, the Interdenominational Theological Center, Morehouse College and Spelman College, providing the highest level of information management; instruction, research and consultation; and access to globally-curated resources in support of student and faculty success.
-The Library serves approximately 8,426 undergraduate and 746 graduate students and maintains an extensive holding of volumes, serials, periodicals, microfilm, and electronic databases, including special collections and archives rich in African American and African Diaspora materials.
+The AUC Robert W. Woodruff Library serves as the center of the academic village for Clark Atlanta University, the Interdenominational Theological Center, Morehouse College and Spelman College, providing the highest level of information management; instruction, research and consulltation; and access to globally-curated resources in support of student and faculty success.
+The Library serves approximately 8,874 undergraduate and 754 graduate students and maintains an extensive holding of volumes, serials, periodicals, microfilm, and electronic databases, including special collections and archives rich in African American and African Diaspora materials.
 Principle activities include reference and research consultation services; curricumlum-centric-instruction; acquisition, organization, arrangement, dissemination, and preservation of information in all formats; and interlibrary loan services.
-In FY21/22 the Library acquired 12,396 new items including print, media, and electronic resources; added 36 new colllections and publications to its electronic scholarship repository RADAR (Repository of AUC Digital collections and Archives, and Research); conducted 30,122 user interactions; and 256 instructional sessions impacting 4,788 users.
+In FY23/24 the Library added about 19,700 new items including print, media, and electronic resources; added 12 new colllections and publications to its electronic scholarship repository RADAR (Repository of AUC Digital collections and Archives, and Research); had over 200 instructional sessions.
 The Library is responsible for the provision of information technology services including network and website management, hardware and software acquisition, and desktop support for 410 workstations and continued upgrade and maintenance of the wireless footprint throughout the building and designated perimeter spaces.
 In addition, the Library provides the following services to facilitate teaching and learning, scholarship and cultural preservation: facilites and maintenance; human and resource management; security; and shuttle transportation service from the four AUC campuses to the Library and designated locations.
 The AUC Woodruff Library completed Phase II Renovation Project: Brawley Greenscape and Pedestrian Parkway, which transformed the grassy lot across from its main entrance into an outdoor learning space, which included adding an outdoor dining area for the Library's Woodi Caf.
 The AUC Woodruff Library provides the Bloomberg Finance Lab, which supports the teaching and learning activities of students and faculty in business, economics and finance-related programs.The Library provides a Digital Preservation Lab to support many of its AUC and collaborative digital preservation projects and initiatives.
+In 2023, the Library began renovating its 10,000 square-ft Exhibition Hall to facilitate active learning and for student and faculty collaborative engagement with diverse content and a range of learning technologies.
+As part of the Archives Renovation Project, some existing spaces were re-purposed for archival storage, adding more than 13,500 linear feet of archival storage space for future growth of archive collections.
 The AUC Woodruff Library is the winner of the 2016 Excellence in Academic Libraries Award in the university category from the Association of Collegiate and Research Libraries (ACRL).
 Library CEO Loretta Parham was named the ACRL 2017 Academic/Research Librarian of the Year.
 These are the highest honors bestowed in the field of library science.
 In July 2022, the AUC Woodruff Library became the 127th member of the prestigious Association of Research Libraries - the second only HBCU Library (after Howard University) to earn this distinction.

 Personnel at AUC